Am I (the home/business owner) required to register my alarm system?

 I've heard that the County's ordinance places an undue burden on my alarm company, causing my rates to increase.
 Is this true?

 The agreement for monitored alarm services is between the alarm company and its customers.
-The private company owns the relationship with its customer, including the issuance of equipment, training, and ensuring that it is a successful system.
+The private company owns the relationship with its customers, including the issuance of equipment, training, and ensuring that it is a successful system.
 It is not up to the county or its public safety personnel to tell alarm companies how to do their business; that is a private industry call.
 However, the previous system in which the alarm customer was held directly responsible for all false alarms did not work.
 More than 98 percent of alarm calls are false alarms, with that statistic consistent within the county – as well as nationally – for decades.
 Responding to false alarms is a financial cost to the public and a threat to public safety by the unnecessary diversion of public safety resources.

 The County's main intent with the change is to hold alarm companies more accountable for false alarms and reduce the number of unnecessary law enforcement responses.